Drmirdeep/stitch_maf/README.md

-# Stitch multiple species alignemnts
+# Stitch multiple species alignments
 Scripts to build genome wide alignments and accompanying indices.
 Package has been used in

 Mackowiak at al, [Extensive identification and analysis of conserved small ORFs in animals.](https://pubmed.ncbi.nlm.nih.gov/26364619) Genome Biology 2015